-The TRIO SSS program offers academic support services to students who are planning to transfer to a four-year university and who are either firstgeneration college students or who are eligible according to the federal income guidelines.
+The TRIO SSS program offers support sevices to students who are planning to transfer to a four-year university and who are either first0generation college students or who are eligible according to the federal income guidelines.
 The goal of the program is to help participants to stay in school, graduate from Sandburg, and transfer to a four-year college or university.
-Participating students are offered academic advising, transfer advising, orientation to college, intensive support during their first year of college, financial aid and scholarship advising and planning for fouryear college expenses, assistance with study skills, career research and planning, and support with other college-related or personal issues.
+Services include: academic advising, transfer advising, orientation to college, intensive mentoring and support during the first year of college, financial aid and scholarship advising, planning for four-year college expenses, assistance with study skills, career research and planning, and support with other college-related or personal issues.